and why you want to make sure your website is accessible & ADA compliant:

 To Avoid Legal Consequences

-A website may be found to be inaccessible if there is information, content, or services provided on the website that is not accessible in a physical location.
-Or, if the website is tied to a physical location in such a way that those who can’t access the website are missing out.
+A website may be inaccessible if there is information, content, or services provided on the website that is not accessible in a physical location.
+Or if the website is tied to a physical location so that those who can’t access the website are missing out.

-In January 2019 Parkwood Entertainment was sued based on the claim that Beyonce.com violates the Americans With Disabilities Act.
+In January 2019, Parkwood Entertainment was sued, claiming that Beyonce.com violated the Americans With Disabilities Act.
 This was by denying visually impaired users equal access to products and services offered on the site (read the Hollywood Reporter article).
-And in July 2019 Dominos petitioned the Supreme court to reverse the 9th Circuit decision that their website should be accessible to the blind (read the article on CNBC).
+And in July 2019, Dominos petitioned the Supreme Court to reverse the 9th Circuit decision that their website should be accessible to people who are blind (read the article on CNBC).

 To Help Your Website Visitors

-According to the Centers for Disease Control and Prevention survey in 2017: of adults 18 and over in the United States 10.9% have vision trouble and 15.5% have physical functioning disability (source: https://www.cdc.gov/nchs/fastats/disability.htm).
+According to a 2017 survey by the Centers for Disease Control and Prevention: of adults 18 and over in the United States, 10.9% have vision trouble, and 15.5% have a physical functioning disability (source: https://www.cdc.gov/nchs/fastats/disability.htm).
 This means that there’s a large number of people that need assistance when going online.
 There’s a good chance that many of the visitors to your website need assistance.
 And some of those could be your ideal customers.
-You don’t want to lose a customer because they couldn’t easily read or navigate through your website.
+You want to avoid losing customers because they can’t easily read or navigate through your website.

 To Improve Search Engine Optimization (SEO)

-By following Web Content Accessibility Guidelines (WCAG) your website will also incorporate important SEO best practices.
-Here is a summary of the features of an ADA compliant website (complete guidelines here https://www.w3.org/TR/WCAG21/):
+By following Web Content Accessibility Guidelines (WCAG), your website will incorporate essential SEO best practices.
+Here is a summary of the features of an ADA-compliant website (complete guidelines here (complete guidelines here https://www.w3.org/TR/WCAG21/):

 - Easy for users to see the content, as related to: